Henryk Wieniawski: Touring and teaching

+Decline and death

 During his residence in Brussels, Wieniawski's health declined, and he often had to stop in the middle of his concerts.
 He started a tour of Russia in 1879 but was unable to complete it, and was taken to a hospital in Odessa after a concert.
 On 14 February 1880, Pyotr Ilyich Tchaikovsky's patroness Nadezhda von Meck took him into her home and provided him with medical attention.
 His friends also arranged a benefit concert to help provide for his family.
 He died in Moscow a few weeks later from a heart attack and was interred in the Powązki Cemetery in Warsaw.

+Daughters

 His daughter Régine Wieniawski, born in Brussels the year before his death, also became a composer.
 She published her early works as "Irène Wieniawska", but after marrying Sir Aubrey Dean Paul and becoming a British subject, she used the pseudonym "Poldowski".
 Another daughter, Henriette, would go on to marry Joseph Holland Loring in 1904, who was among the victims of the Titanic disaster.